sveken/nicetube/README.md

 This direct link is pasted into the world instead of the original link, allowing everyone in the world to view the video at the quality you intended.

-By Default (For reasons see below) the codec VP9 is used when available, with a fallback to AV1
+By Default the mod is set to use 720P using VP9.
+This offers a good balance of file size, quality uplift and minimal CPU usage. this can be increased at your own risk with the mod settings. see issues below.
+1080P with VP9 should also be fine it can just take a few moments to load the video.

 An option to force H264 as the codec can be set which will result in a H264 video at or closest to your set Quality value.

 ### Known issues in resonite
-For some reason the H264 version of videos refuses to load when ```Stream``` is ticked in game.
-To resolve this the mod will auto untick stream when forcing the H264 codec.

-This will mean videos with H264 forced will need to fully download for each user before it can be played.
- For this reason VP9 is the default setting.
+if max quality is set, it is possible to download 4K 60fps AV1 files.
+These do not play well in resonite.

+The larger the video the longer it can initially take to download and combine the files for you.
+For very long videos just give it some more time.

 # Hosting your own download  server.
 The mod provides some preset servers however you can host your own as long as its accessible via http/https if you want **none local** users to stream the videos.